cloudmesh/client/docs/source/commands/command_limits.rst

 Limits Command
 ======================================================================

-The manual page of the limits command can be found at: `Limits
+The manual page of the `limits` command can be found at: `limits
 <../man/man.html#limits>`_

 Accounts may be pre-configured with a set of thresholds(or limits) to manage